 Measuring the effects of public health measures is far from trivial.
 Social distancing is not an intervention: it is a mixed bag of individual behaviors, some voluntary and some involuntary.
 These behaviors are represented in outbreak models by simulating reduced social interactions.
 The models sometimes suppose that certain specific interventions, such as school or business closures, will produce particular patterns of social mixing.
 But the effects of specific interventions on patterns of social mixing is not the target of a classic SIR model.
 The modeler inputs patterns of social interaction; the model doesn’t spit them out.
 (However, disease-behavior models do model social dynamics together with viral dynamics.)
 Rigorous research is needed to separate out the effects of individual interventions that have often been implemented simultaneously and are difficult to disentangle from independent behavior changes.
 Moreover, our interventions might have independent effects (on health, on the economy), and an outbreak model isn’t broad enough in scope to predict these effects.

-Institutionalized skepticism is important in science and policymaking.
-Too much of it is paralyzing, but it can provide a check on the pragmatic ethos of public health epidemiology.
+Too much skepticism is paralyzing, but it can provide a check on the pragmatic ethos of public health epidemiology.

 Ioannidis also suggests a solution to the problem of inaccurate pandemic statistics: testing representative population samples, rather than relying on samples subject to sampling bias.
 In order to estimate the number of infected people and the growth of the pandemic over time, we can repeatedly sample from key demographics and perform diagnostic testing.
 Representative sampling and antibody assays can also help estimate the number of previously infected individuals who may be immune to reinfection.
 This information can help to rule out the Oxford scenario in which the susceptible population is much, much smaller than we think.
 It can also help in estimating the infection fatality ratio, the proportion of COVID-19 patients who die from their infection.
 Ioannidis argues that the infection fatality ratio has been greatly overestimated in certain contexts due to biased testing.
 Antibody testing has already begun in the United States and other countries, including a (not yet peer-reviewed) study by Ioannidis and colleagues estimating much higher prevalence of past COVID-19 infections in Santa Clara County than the official count.
 Ironically, the study was immediately criticized by scientists partly for its Facebook recruitment strategy on the grounds it may have resulted in a biased sample.